pudszttiot/QRify/README.md

 # QRify

-APP DESCRIPTION HERE... ex: pipReq is a Python application designed to effortlessly perform various essential operations related to Python package management, such as generating 'requirements.txt' files, checking for installed package issues, updating packages and installing from 'requirements.txt'.
+QRify is a versatile and user-friendly QR code generator application built with Python and PyQt5.
+This application empowers users to effortlessly create QR codes for various purposes, including sharing URLs or text-based information.
+Whether you're looking to streamline information sharing or enhance your creative projects, QRify simplifies the long and confusing process.

 ## Screenshots